rnb3ds/docs-site/docs/en/json/security/security-mode.md

 ### Config.AdditionalDangerousPatterns

-You can also directly set the `Config.AdditionalDangerousPatterns` field:
+You can also set the `Config.AdditionalDangerousPatterns` field directly:

 ```go
 cfg := json.DefaultConfig()